wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 ### Step 3: Add conditional rendering

-Replace the hardcoded `<SplashScreen />` with conditional logic that renders different components based on the `screen` state value.
+Set up your app to show different screens based on the current game state.

 ```javascript
 // Before: